andreaslyn/verification-with-foundry/README.md

 # Rigorous Solidity Smart Contract Verification with Foundry

 The purpose of this repository is to document my process for rigorous Solidity smart contract verification using [Foundry Forge](https://book.getfoundry.sh/forge/tests).
-The process is inspired by my background as formal verification engineer and type theorist.
-I refer to this process as rigorous, because the resulting tests are written with a high level of abstraction, avoids being scenario specific.
+The process is based on property based testing and touring-machine testing, and inspired by my background in type theory and formal verification.
+I refer to this process as rigorous, because the resulting tests are written with a high level of abstraction.
+All resulting tests are parametrised by the state and inputs, which allows for generality instead of testing specific scenarios.

 I have used this process for verification of several real world smart contract protocols.
 I am documenting the process here, because it has been effective at identifying smart contract errors while being fast to implement.